pyload/pyload/README.md

     - **RETURN**: None type.

 > **Note:**
-> `pyload.start` (and `pyload.restart`) returns immediately, even if the resulting instance is not fully running already!
+> `pyload.start` (and `pyload.restart`) returns immediately, even if the resulting instance is not already fully running!

 > **Note:**
 > To stop a single **pyLoad** instance you MUST pass its profile name to the function `pyload.stop`,